cph-cpv/nf-build-model/README.md

 #### Outputs

+* `collapsed.json`

+  A reference JSON file where duplicative isolates have been removed.

+  Isolates are considered duplicative if they contain an identical set of representative sequences for their segments that were observeid in another isolate.

+  Some sequences do not get included in clusters.
+In this case, we include them in `reps.fa` and `collapsed.fa` even though they are not technically representative sequences.
+We still need to determine why these sequences are not included in clusters.

 * `reps.fa`

   The cluster sequences of the cluster representatives.
-The FASTA headers are UUIDs identifying the represenatives.
+The FASTA headers are UUIDs identifying the representatives.

 * `sequences_to_reps.csv`